strimzi/strimzi.github.io/_posts/2018-11-01-using-helm.md

 strimzi/strimzi-kafka-operator  0.6.0           0.6.0           Strimzi: Kafka as a Service
 ```

-Then you can install a version of the Strimzi Cluster operator.
+Then you can install a version of the Strimzi Cluster Operator.

 ```bash
 helm install strimzi/strimzi-kafka-operator